AshwinNehete/SmartCampusBot/README.md

 - **Student Services** (health center, career services, ID cards)
 - **Technology** (WiFi, IT support, online systems)
 - **Transportation** (parking, shuttle services)

+Moreover, it includes [Kaggle University Chatbot dataset](https://www.kaggle.com/datasets/niraliivaghani/chatbot-dataset) containing list of intents with tags, pattern, responses and context set.
+The file include 38 intents or called tags.This dataset can be used for training and evaluating chatbot models.

 ### Adding Custom FAQ Data